 Part of being a serial entrepreneur is starting businesses, achieving growth, selling the business for a big profit, and doing it all over again.
 But what if you are a beginner, what steps do you take to ensure that you get the maximum amount for your business?
 The most common reason people sell businesses is to get money in their pocket.
 Keep in mind that timing and the state of your business impact the sales price.
+For the sake of this article, lets assume you have a computer parts business.

 - Solid Business Model & Sustainable Strategy